 However, we improve with each trip (mainly because traveling with your belongings on your back is good motivation to downsize).
 And we’ve learned a lot of important minimalist travel rules and packing hacks along the way.
 Plus, we’ve found some awesome carry-on bags to really help this process along.

-Our first big trip after selling our motorhome was a four-day trip to Catalina Island and our final trip of that year was our first epic five-month European trip.
 I think it says a lot that we packed less when leaving for that last huge trip of the year than the first short one.
 While better gear (especially good carry-on bags) and proper planning is key, there has been a ton of just old-fashioned trial and error!

 Quick Guide to Travel with Only Carry-On Bags

 We have a habit of traveling in the shoulder season (between the busiest and slowest months), so this means we often need clothes for various weather.
 We also have laptops and other gear to bring.
 We can let it get out of hand quickly when we aren’t keeping ourselves in check.
 But it has actually become a fun challenge to find just the right options for us!

 For us, we know we can do laundry at least every other week (either while house sitting or booking accommodations with laundry).
 This is the only way we can manage to bring a smaller amount of clothes.
 Plus, we don’t want to add the cost of paying to check bags to all our other travel expenses.